pmaske-aihub/rag-application/README.md

     ollama pull llama3.2:3b
     ollama pull nomic-embed-text
     ```
 *   **PostgreSQL:** Install PostgreSQL and ensure the `pgvector` extension is enabled in your database.
-You might need to run `CREATE EXTENSION IF NOT EXISTS vector;` in your PostgreSQL database, {Link: according to LlamaIndex https://docs.llamaindex.ai/en/v0.10.20/examples/vector_stores/postgres.html}.
+You might need to run `CREATE EXTENSION IF NOT EXISTS vector;` in your PostgreSQL database, {https://github.com/pgvector/pgvector?tab=readme-ov-file#getting-started}.
 *   **Python:** Ensure you have Python installed (preferably Python 3.9+).

 ### 2. Create and Activate a Virtual Environment